 It remains uncertain whether Boris Johnson’s Brexit deal – and with it a commitment to a close future trading relationship with the EU – will be approved.
 This therefore points to avoiding a long sterling position.
 In the meantime, the UK economy continues to become more ‘zombie’-like, which should offer support for gilts for now.
 Our view is that it is prudent to tactically reduce gilt underweights, while staying neutral on sterling, as the UK economy will effectively remain in a state of limbo until there is a clear break from the status quo one way or the other.

-Time will tell if we are closer to the end of the Brexit saga, or if, rather like the two-faced Greek god, opposing views will continue to thwart a resolution.
+Time will tell if we are closer to the end of the Brexit saga, or if, rather like the two-faced Roman god, opposing views will continue to thwart a resolution.